johnnyko28/Full-Stack-Project-Ko-and-Co./README.md

 Each Campground has:

-⋅⋅* Name
+* Name
-⋅⋅* Image
+* Image

 ### Layout and Basic Styling

-Create our header and footer partials<br>
+* Create our header and footer partials
-Add in Bootstrap
+* Add in Bootstrap

 ### Creating New Campgrounds

-Setup new campground POST route
+* Setup new campground POST route

-Add in body-parser
+* Add in body-parser

-Setup route to show form
+* Setup route to show form

-Add basic unstyled form
+* Add basic unstyled form

 ### Style the campgrounds page